achorg/ach-gatsby-site/content/news/2015/07/connecting-the-past-digital-history-and-linked-open-data-at-dhsi-2015/index.md

 The third class, on professionalization, was where the idea for writing the grant came together.
 In this class we worked on personal and professional identities online, and how to present ourselves in the best possible light for hiring and job search committees.
 In addition, we looked at grant funding agencies and how social and professional pathways must be navigated in order to produce a successful grant proposal.
 Building on the new forms of aural and visual media discussed in Week 1, and drawing on the concept of Linked Open Data in Week 2, I began to see how a project focusing on historical primary sources could take shape.

-For a wonderful project using historical primary sources and Linked Open Data, see <cite>Linked Jazz</cite>: [linkedjazz.org](https://linkedjazz.org)
+For a wonderful project using historical primary sources and Linked Open Data, see [Linked Jazz](https://linkedjazz.org).

 By working with the #lodlam community, I could create a plan for locating digitized or born digital primary sources.
 These materials, whether traditional text or new media could be linked to archival information, and also linked to each other.
 Showing how certain historical documents are related to each other would help students see the many connections between seemingly disparate texts or materials.
 Also, linking these primary source excerpts back to pertinent artifacts in libraries, archives, and museums would help students understand how history is written, how documents are preserved, and how the public can interact with the past in meaningful ways.